rdg-albuquerque/wefit-wemovies/README.md

 # WeMovies

-Hi WeFit team!
+Hi WeFit Team 👋

 I hope you like the work I did for this app!

 ## Getting Started